pudly/schmopera-hugo/content/articles/anna-1.md

 She says she is "opposed to this war", that she has friends in Ukraine "and the pain and suffering right now breaks my heart."

-It's not that her argument isn't valid — I do think we have a bad habit of expecting fully fleshed-out political opinions from famous people — but it's still a lot to say when her words don't say plainly that she denounces Putin's action.
+It's not that her argument isn't valid — I do think we have a bad habit of expecting fully fleshed-out political opinions from famous people — but it's still a lot of words that don't include a plain denouncement of Putin's actions.

 I don't know Anna Netrebko; we've never met, I've never interviewed her.
 She seems like a really strong personality, which makes a lot of sense for a successful opera singer.
 I get disappointed when she gives off a vibe of backward-thinking, and this current topic isn't the first.